PeterNaydenov/fs-toolbox/README.md

 # FS Toolbox

 Tool-library for working with files.
-Module works with node version 5 and above.
+Works with node version 5 and above.

+## Design Concept
+File system contains two types of items: documents(files) and containers(folders).
+They are very differents and there is no reason to mix them together.
+With this library you can do:
+- Scan for all files in specified folders (many folder);
+- Scan for folders inside specified folder (many folders);
+- Result of scan is array with absolute path to the files or folders;
+- Apply filters (keep/remove) to the scan results;
+- Delete many files with just one operation;
+- Create deep folders;